-There is no doubt that having a tan makes you feel thinner, sexier and healthier.
-But these days, it's much safer (hello melanoma and early onset wrinkles!) to use self-tanners than to bake in the sun.
-To achieve the best results, follow these five self-tanning tips, guaranteed to leave you with a streak-free fake tan.
+While nothing makes us feel as sexy as having sun-kissed skin, it's much safer (hello melanoma and early onset wrinkles!) to use self-tanners than to bake in the sun.
+To achieve the best results, follow these five self-tanning tips, guaranteed to leave you with a streak-free fake tan no matter the season.

 Tip #1: Salon Tans Are Your Best Bet

 If you want a flawless, professional application and can afford the price, head to a spa or salon.

 For upwards of $60, you can get one of many options: Full body exfoliation and professional application of self-tanner, airbrush bronzing (where an aesthetician sprays a fine mist of tanner over your entire body), or your least expensive option: spray tanning.
 You can step into a booth and get sprayed on all sides for about $20 a session or more.
 Check out Hollywood Tans and Mystic Tans, two popular spray tan chains.